Calypso Music in Trinidad & Tobago Carnival: Party Vibes, Extempore Brilliance, and Nation-Building Themes

 • The first-ever vocal Calypso recording was made in 1914 when the "Duke of Iron" teamed up with Jules Sims.
 “Iron Duke in the Land” is a calypso by Henry Julian (a.k.a.
 Julian Whiterose)

-• The first-ever Calypso tent opened in Port-of-Spain in 1921 was the "Railway Douglas Tent".
+• The first-ever Calypso tent opened in Port-of-Spain in 1921 and was the "Railway Douglas Tent."

 • The first-ever female to sing in a calypso tent was "Lady Trinidad" in 1935.